Dining with my friend Plamen at a restaurant in Sofia.

 Using the toilet is a basic human need.
 Everyone needs to relieve themselves and defecate; these are natural bodily functions.
 As small children, going to the bathroom is typically a shameless affair.
 It is not unusual to do your business under the care and supervision of a parent or caregiver at home and in public washrooms.
 I remember accompanying my mother into public women’s washrooms as a small boy when I had to go.
 As we grow older, using the bathroom becomes a more private affair.
 People generally prefer to respond to the call of nature without an audience.
 This preference was brought home to me the time while serving in the Canadian Army I found myself and my regiment taking part in an exercise at a National Guard camp in Grayling, Michigan.
 In 1979 at least, the U.S. Army did not concern itself with privacy in the washroom facilities for the lower ranks.
 The urinal was an open trough and the “shitters” were in a row in plain view.
 Pooping in plain view of your comrades took a little getting used to.
 Fortunately, with existing etiquette concerning public washrooms one is generally assured a modicum of privacy.
 In addition, public washrooms are designated for men and women separately.
 This has long been the norm and quite reasonable, so how did public washroom etiquette become such a hot button issue in recent history?
 Continue reading →

-Years ago I remember while having a discussion of theology with a group of friends, one in the group referred to himself as a pious atheist.
+Years ago I remembered while having a discussion of theology with a group of friends, one in the group referred to himself as a pious atheist.
 I was taken aback by his comment as piety and atheism were not terms I associated with one another.
 Piety is most commonly associated with religious belief and practice.
 Since then I gave this notion a great deal of thought: is secular piety a possibility?
 This question is worth considering in light of the reality that how one expresses their piety in an increasingly secular society such as Canada has become a contentious issue of late as is evidenced by the controversy surrounding the proposed Quebec Charter of Values (Charte de la laïcité or Charte des valeurs québécoises).
 The stated aim of the charter is to ensure there is a clear separation of religion and state and that public employees have religious neutrality.
 What this means is the wearing of ostentatious religious symbols or garb on the job will be prohibited.
 Continue reading →

 Criticism of religion is a tender subject.
 Criticism of Islam, in particular, is especially so as is evidenced by the court battle that threatened to take shape between the National Council of Canadian Muslims (NCCM), Prime Minister Stephen Harper and Jason MacDonald (spokesman for Prime Minister Harper).
 The NCCM filed a notice of libel in the Ontario Superior Court of Justice over remarks made by Jason MacDonald in dismissing their objection to the inclusion of Rabbi Daniel Korobkin of the Beth Avraham Yosef Synagogue in Toronto as part of the delegation that accompanied Prime Minister Harper on a visit to Israel in January 2014.
 MacDonald dismissed their objection stating “we will not take seriously criticism from an organization with documented ties to terrorist organization such as Hamas.” (as cited in CTV News) The NCCM objected to the inclusion of Rabbi Korobkin in the delegation accompanying Prime Minister Harper because he hosted speaking engagements featuring Robert Spencer and Pamela Geller, two noted critics of Islam, in September 2013.
 Continue reading →